thevickypedia/pyfilebrowser/README.md

 </details>

 ## Proxy Server
-`pyfilebrowser` allows you to run a proxy server in parallel, which helps the user with much more logging information, and secured connections.
+`pyfilebrowser` allows you to run a proxy server in parallel, which includes a collection of security features and trace level logging information.

-The proxy server is pretty restrictive in nature, and doesn't like connections from outside the grid.
+> The proxy server is pretty restrictive in nature.

+### [Firewall]

-While CORS may solve the purpose at the webpage level, `pyfilebrowser`'s inbuilt proxy restricts connections from any origin regardless of the tool used to connect (PostMan, curl, wget etc.)
+While CORS may solve the purpose at the webpage level, the built-in proxy's firewall restricts connections from any origin regardless of the tool used to connect (PostMan, curl, wget etc.)

 Due to this behavior, please make sure to specify **ALL** the origins that are supposed to be allowed (including but not limited to reverse-proxy, CDN, redirect servers etc.)

+### [Brute Force Protection]

+- The built-in proxy service limits the number of failed login attempts from a host address to **three**.
+- Any more than 3 attempts, will result in the host address being temporarily blocked.
+- For every failed attempt _(after the initial 3)_, the host address will be blocked at an incremental rate.
+- After 10 such attempts, the host address will be permanently _(1 month)_ forbidden.

+### [Rate Limiter]
+The built-in proxy service allows you to implement a rate limiter.

+[Rate limiting] allows you to prevent [DDoS] attacks and maintain server stability and performance.

 > Enabling proxy server increases an inconspicuous latency to the connections,
 > but due to asynchronous functionality, and the rendered payload size it is hardly noticeable.

-### Rate Limiter
-`pyfilebrowser`'s built-in proxy service allows you to implement a rate limiter.

-[Rate limiting] allows you to prevent [DDoS] attacks and maintain server stability and performance.

 ## Coding Standards
 Docstring format: [`Google`][google-docs] <br>